Check out our list of the best antivirus software.

 12. Viruses are mostly spread via .exe files.

 Unsurprisingly, good old executables are still the easiest way to catch a computer virus.
 Recent computer virus stats show that 53% of viruses spread by .exe files, while .pdf is way behind in second place with just 6%.
 Executables are the most commonly infected email attachments, too, accounting for 21% of all infected files sent via email.

-Cryptojacking – the process of abusing other people’s machines for mining a cryptocurrency – isn’t such a hot trend among hackers anymore.
-Symantec’s virus statistics show a strong correlation between the value of Bitcoin (and other cryptocurrencies) with the popularity of cryptojacking.
-As such, there was a 52% drop in cryptojacking attempts in 2018.
+Cryptojacking – abusing other people’s machines for mining a cryptocurrency – is once again a hot trend among hackers.
+There was a 163% jump in cryptojacking attempts in 2020.
+Symantec’s virus statistics seem to tell us why: They show a strong correlation between the value of Bitcoin (and other cryptocurrencies) and the popularity of cryptojacking.

 15. From 2017 to 2018, there was a 25% increase in the number of hackers using destructive malware.

-In recent years, the number of hackers employing destructive malware for their nefarious deeds has been increasing rapidly.
-Cybercriminals are now looking to strike at companies and small businesses; on average, each hacking group targeted 55 organizations over the past year.
+In recent years, the number of hackers employing destructive malware for their nefarious deeds has been rapidly increasing.
+Cybercriminals are now looking to strike at companies and small businesses.

 16. The infamous ILOVEYOU virus caused $10 billion of damage when it struck in 2009.

 No lesson in the history of malware is complete without mentioning ILOVEYOU.
 This worm is considered the most destructive computer virus of all time.
 It did one very simple thing: It renamed all files “iloveyou” until the system crashed.
 While the exact scope of this attack was never revealed, analysts said it affected roughly 10% of all PCs around the world.

 17. The total number of mobile malware attacks surpassed 28 million during the first half of 2020.